dianavillacorta10/BI_LW1_BASIC_SALES/README.md

   This is a Bar Chart.

 - **What does it show?**
-  Total Sales: The chart represents the "Sum of Sales," which is the total amount of money made.
+  It shows the total sales for each category or region.
+Specifically, it represents the “Sum of Sales”, meaning the total amount of money   generated, allowing you to easily compare which categories or regions perform better.

 ---